Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Yet.

 Darcy confirmed his suspicions by stepping out of her car as he parked, slipping a phone into her pocket.
-Kevin hadn’t seen her since she’d effectively hired him, although a more appropriate word might be "commandeered" or “requisitioned”.
+Kevin hadn’t seen her since she’d effectively hired him, although a more appropriate word might be "commandeered" or "requisitioned".
 He was a resource, an asset.
-“Company property” as some of the documentation had euphemistically had it.
+"Company property" as some of the documentation had euphemistically had it.

 Her greeting was characteristically terse.
 "Kevin."